 - Mobile AR – Apple AR Kit, Google AR, and CoreVuforia.

-We also use a variety of 3D sculpting and texturing, modeling, and animation technologies to create comprehensive and appealing interactive representations.
-These technologies can not only be applied to create simulations and effective visualizations, but also virtual training services, virtual tours, collaboration environments, and interactive apps.
+We also use many 3D sculpting and texturing, modeling, and animation technologies to create comprehensive and appealing interactive representations.
+With these technologies, we can also provide virtual training services, virtual tours, collaboration environments, and interactive apps.

 Read also: Digital Twin Architecture and Implementation